apache/ignite/modules/control-utility/README.txt

 Apache Ignite Control-Utility Module
 ------------------------

-Apache Ignite control-utility module provides script execution 'control.{sh|bat}'.
+Apache Ignite control-utility module provides classes and configuration required for 'control.{sh|bat}' script execution.
-To execute script, folder 'ignite-control-utility' is required.
+To run the script make sure that folder 'ignite-control-utility' is presented in 'libs' folder (by default it is there).
-To run script, the "ignite-control-utility" folder must be in "libs".
+If the folder is missing script cannot be used.